urre/tinybrowse/README.md

 # Tinybrowse

 Try your site in a small computer on a desk.
-A small roject by [@urre](https://twitter.com/urre)
+A small project by [@urre](https://twitter.com/urre)

 ### Demo: [tinybrowse.now.sh](https://tinybrowse.now.sh/)

+> Remember: Many sites don't allow their sites to be loaded in iframes.

 ---